 FIGURE 17.
-XFD DATA: SPATIAL DISTRIBUTION ANALYSIS FOR SPECIFIC INCIDENT TYPES (2009-2016)
+VFRS DATA: SPATIAL DISTRIBUTION ANALYSIS FOR SPECIFIC INCIDENT TYPES (2009-2016)

-In addition to the spatial distribution patterns resulting from the longitude and latitude information for each incident, it is possible to estimate the expected travel time from the responding station to the incident.
-It is also then possible to obtain a distribution of the expected Preparation Time (Actual Response Time minus Calculated Travel Time).
-The distribution of estimated Preparation Time Time is presented in Figure 18.
+In addition to the spatial distribution patterns resulting from the longitude and latitude information for each incident, it is possible to estimate the expected travel distance from the responding station to the incident.